F0lak/dm_open_ref/ref/notes/renderer.md

 Any appearance can have a [layer](/ref/atom/var/layer.md)  or [plane](/ref/atom/var/layer.md) , and these influence how it gets sorted.
-(There\'s also a concept called a \"sub-plane\" that\'s influenced by whether an atom is a [HUD/screen object](/ref/notes/HUD.md)  or special layers like [BACKGROUND_LAYER](/ref/notes/BACKGROUND_LAYER.md) .)
+(There\'s also a concept called a "sub-plane" that\'s influenced by whether an atom is a [HUD/screen object](/ref/notes/HUD.md)  or special layers like [BACKGROUND_LAYER](/ref/notes/BACKGROUND_LAYER.md) .)

 If
-a sprite is created with `FLOAT_LAYER` (any negative value counts as a floating layer) its layer has to be resolved, or \"unfloated\".
+a sprite is created with `FLOAT_LAYER` (any negative value counts as a floating layer) its layer has to be resolved, or "unfloated".
 The main sprite for an atom can never float; it has to have a real layer.
 Its overlays and underlays with floating layers will reorder themselves in numerical order, then look for the next closest sprites in the rendering